 Appraisers are only human and can make mistakes.
 If you believe the appraisal is off by a significant amount, then you can challenge their judgment by doing the following:

 Know the Neighborhood –Appraisers should know the area they’re working in and be familiar with it.
-If you believe they have missed some things that could affect the valuation, the home is located in a good school district, then make sure you bring this to their attention.
+If you believe they have missed some things that could affect the valuation, the home is located in a good school district; making sure you bring this to their attention.

 Examine Comparable properties – Sales prices don’t always tell the whole story.
 If a home in your area sold recently for significantly less than it should have (due to reasons that were not publicly disclosed), then make sure the appraiser knows about this.
 Also, check that the home sales they compared are actually comparable.
 They should have sold recently, be in the same zip code and be of similar size.